 What Are The Symptoms Of Flat Head Syndrome In Babies?

 The following are the most striking features of plagiocephaly:

-- One side of the head is flattened while the other side looks normal.
+- One side of the head is flattened or asymmetrical while the other side looks normal.

 - The skull flattens on one side at the back of the head.
 So the other side is normal.